 The Centre encourages a better understanding of the culture and civilisation of Islam, and of all aspects of contemporary Muslim societies in their global context.
 At Oxford, it contributes to the multi-disciplinary study of the Muslim world.
 Beyond Oxford, its role is strengthened by strong international academic links and contacts.
 The Centre pursues its aims through teaching, research, and publication, attaching special importance to promoting sustained dialogue and collaboration within the global academic community.

 The Centre moved in 2016 to a new purpose-built building close to the centre of Oxford, set around courtyards and gardens, and incorporating a library, auditorium, offices, teaching rooms, and a mosque.
-Residential facilities are being developed also.
-It maintains a range of programmes, including scholarships and fellowships, lecture, and seminar series, and organises regular national and international conferences.
-All these activities are to be brought together in the new environment.
+It maintains a range of programmes, including scholarships and fellowships, lectures, and seminar series, and organises regular national and international conferences.

 About the fellowship programme

-Fellows undertake a period of self-directed research and study at OCIS based on the culture and civilisation of Islam, and of all aspects of contemporary Muslim societies in the global context.
+Fellows will undertake a period of self-directed research focussing on their own project on the culture and civilisation of Islam and contemporary Muslim societies in a global context.

 What does this fellowship include?